enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

     search for other contained targets (e.g. a table widget that contains buttons and text).

-    An instance of |UIWrapper| wraps a target under the attribute ``_target``.
+    An instance of |UIWrapper| wraps a target under the protected attribute ``_target``.

 * Interaction